The Digital Public Goods Alliance Promotes digital public goods to create a more equitable world.

 We are constantly adding additional offerings to support vetted digital public goods, here is a quick summary of the current and upcoming benefits to recognized digital public goods.

-- Assessed projects will be informed by the Alliance
+- Assessed projects will be informed by the DPGA.

-- Announced through the Alliance’s blog and mailing lists
+- Announced through the DPGA’s blog and mailing lists.

 - The project’s designation will be reflected on connected platforms such as DIAL’s digital public goods catalog where it can easily be discovered by implementers, partners and funders.

-- Projects are empowered to describe themselves as approved DPGs by the Alliance
+- Projects are empowered to describe themselves as approved DPGs by the DPGA.

-- Projects are encouraged to work with the Alliance to identify other ways for the Alliance to support and amplify the project, brand and mission.
+- Projects are encouraged to work with the DPGA to identify other means of support to amplify the project, brand and mission.

 - We are working with additional partners to establish visual icons and indicators to increase the discoverability and prominence of vetted digital public goods.